|

 Gayle: To be honest, no. For all the

-talk of e-books and Stephen King's
+talk of e-books and Stephen

 internetty things and Microsoft's deal

-written page will always rule.
-I mean,
+always rule.
+I mean, look, this country

-look, this country grinds to a halt the
+grinds to a halt the second we run out of

-happened to all the batteries in the world
+batteries in the world your e-books would

-your e-books would be useless.
-A crap
+be useless.
+A crap argument I grant you

-the same.
-Long live the proper
+but an argument all the same.
+Long live

-book!
+the proper book!
 Fiction-Net:

 Do you think you'll ever write a sequel to